VATSALVARSHNEY108/B.O.I.-MARK-2/docs/OPTIMISTIC_WEATHER_GUIDE.md

 ---

-*Part of the VATSAL AI ecosystem - bringing positivity to desktop automation!*
+*Part of the BOI (Barely Obeys Instructions) ecosystem - bringing positivity to desktop automation!*